UK Stocks-Factors to watch

-Jan 3 - Britain's FTSE 100 .FTSE index is seen opening down 32 points at 7,572 on Friday, according to financial bookmakers.
+Jan 3 - Britain's FTSE 100 .FTSE index is seen opening down 32 points at 7,572 on Friday, according to financial bookmakers with futures down 0.34% ahead of cash markets open.

+*OFGEM: Britain's energy regulator said it had fined electricity suppliers 10.5 million pounds ($13.77 million) for the Aug.
+9 blackout in the country that affected one million customers and caused transport chaos.

+*RYANAIR: Ryanair RYA.I is prepared for further delays to the delivery of its Boeing BA.N 737 MAX airliners, Chief Executive Officer Michael O'Leary told German magazine Wirtschaftswoche, adding that he would only discuss compensation after the aircraft had been delivered.

 * U.S.-IRAN: The United States killed Iranian Major-General Qassem Soleimani, head of the elite Quds Force and spearhead of Iran's spreading military influence in the Middle East, in an air strike at Baghdad airport, the Pentagon and Iran said.